-I was so stoked when Jannah and Tommy asked me to not only be the guest at their wedding, but to photograph it too.
-I helped them plan the photography timeline from start to finish.
-They were getting married in the beautiful Botanic Gardens in Bendigo and the reception took place at St. Killian’s hall.
+Since Jannah and Tommy were good friends of mine who asked me to not only be their guest, but also their photographer, I was heavily involved in the planning process.
 Jannah and I spent hours looking at wedding dresses, styling inspiration, invitations, ceremony locations and decorations together.
 Fun fact: the dress that she chose in the end was a style that she said she’d never wear.
-And god, she looked stunning!
+And god, did she look stunning!

-It turned out to be a perfect day with just the right temperature for an outdoor ceremony and indoor reception.
+Their chosen date turned out to be a perfect day with just the right temperature for an outdoor ceremony and indoor reception.
 Jannah and Tommy got ready at their parent’s places, both in Bendigo.
 The getting ready is one of my favourite things to capture.
 You can feel the excitement in the air, and I love the moment that both see the photos and get an idea of what each other’s day looked like until they met at the aisle.
 Jannah’s parents also organised an old timer to take her to the ceremony.
 It was such a thoughtful surprise that made the day even better.